-You may already be taking medicines — either prescription or over-the-counter — to relieve morning stiffness, inflammation and pain in your joints.
+You may already be taking medicines — either prescription or over the counter — to relieve stiffness, inflammation and pain in your joints.
 But long-term use of nonsteroidal anti-inflammatory drugs (NSAIDs) can damage your body — especially your liver and kidneys.
 NSAIDs can also have unpleasant gastrointestinal side effects.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy